pawan-kumar-techtalk/Retail-Store/README.md

 3) JDBI Library for database interaction
 4) REST with JAX-RS
 5) Maven
-6) Swagger for API testing (Refer below for Swagger URL and use this for executing APIs)
+6) Swagger for API testing (Refer below for Swagger URL and use it for executing APIs)
 7) Mockito with TestNg suite for unit testing (Covered very basic testing due to time crunch)

 In order to run this project, please do following steps: